Kevin Thompson

 Biography

 Kevin Thompson is a Lecturer and previous Executive in Residence at the Ross School of Business.
-He teaches a course he designed called InterMission, a self leadership course for students adrift in a sea of expectations who are exceptional at fulfilling goals set by others but find themselves too busy to reflect on whether they're the right thing to do.
-Kevin has also taught an MBA course on Social Intrapreneurship.
+He teaches InterMission, an undergraduate self leadership course for students adrift in a sea of expectations who are exceptional at fulfilling goals set by others but find themselves too busy to reflect on whether they're the right thing to do.
+The course transitions from the classroom to the field on a one-week wilderness immersion in Utah's Canyonlands with the National Outdoor Leadership School.

 Latest Faculty News & Research